 - This space has lots of windows and great light, which is accentuated by a lovely neutral gray on all of the walls.
 It’s so soothing, even just looking at it through a computer screen.

 - A massive craft island spans the center of the room.
-It has shelves and cubbies underneath with plenty of accessible but out-of-the-way storage.
+It has shelves and cubbies underneath with plenty of easy access but out-of-the-way craft room storage.

 - In the center of the table are Lazy Susans with buckets and bins of the most commonly-used tools, glues, and tapes.
 Such a great idea to keep things within arms reach!